 Plant A Tree?
 Plant A Fish!

-Environmental degradation is all around us, and our oceans are on the forefront of that decline.
+Environmental degradation is all around us, and our oceans are at the forefront of that decline.
 So what can we do?
 Confronting such serious topics as climate change, resource depletion, and pollution thru engrossing stories of ocean exploration, marine adventurer Fabien Cousteau broaches these issues with common sense and a realistic, hopeful viewpoint.
-Offering real world solutions, he uses his not-for-profit Plant A Fish as an example of how one can successfully educate, empower, and engage local communities in practical action that makes a difference.
+Offering real-world solutions, he uses his not-for-profit Plant A Fish as an example of how one can successfully educate, empower, and engage local communities in practical action that makes a difference.